mkalkbrenner/dof_configtool_client/README.md

 * as soon as you have done that, you're decoupled from the upstream (the centralized table database) and you need to track changes manually

-Both downsides could be avoided if we add more layers of configuration to the DOF Configtool, for example per port or per toy.
+All downsides could be avoided if we add more layers of configuration to the DOF Configtool, for example per port or per toy.
 Since it's currently not possible to contribute to the DOF Configtool directly this client aims to add this missing layers by introducing a kind of rule-set config file and a client that downloads your pre-configured configuration files from the DOF Configtool and tweaks them accordingly.